 To start, have each team member choose one item from their desk and bring it to the session.
 The item they choose will be their new product, and they must come up with a name, logo, slogan, and marketing plan.

-Give the group 5 minutes to come up with their 60 second sales pitch, people can work together or alone.
+Give the group 5 minutes to develop their 60-second sales pitch; people can work together or alone.
 Once the time is up, each person will present their “product” as if they were selling it to the rest of the team.
-After the pitch, the group needs to decide a “price’ for the item based on the sales pitch.
+After the pitch, the group must decide on a “price’ for the item based on the sales pitch.

-This challenge promotes creativity, sales skills, and problem-solving.
-All important skills for any business.
+This challenge promotes creativity, sales skills, and problem-solving—all essential skills for any business.

 10) Rapid Interview

 Come up with several scenarios where someone has a job to do.
 Examples of scenarios include going grocery shopping, being a public speaker, building a rocket, or finding the cure to cancer.

 Split the team into smaller groups of two or three.
 Ask each group to develop three questions that they would ask to determine if someone was the perfect fit for the job and write them down.

 When all scenarios are complete, have each group present their questions and discuss them as a group to see what the team believes are the best questions.

 During the activity, team members will quickly learn how each person thinks.
 The questions they create reflect their motives and what they think matters the most.

 Equipment: Random items from across the office, Pens, Paper